Dionid/davidshekunts_blog/content/blog/encyclopedia-domain-driven-design-light-what-is-it-and-why/index.md

 # When DDDL is NOT worth using

-Firstly, if you have a project that just needs to be done and quickly: an API in a week, an online store in a month, an internal project in a couple of days - then you do not need DDDL.
+Firstly, if you have a project that just needs to be done and quickly: an API in a week, an online store in a month, an internal project in a couple of days - then you do not need `DDDL`.

-Secondly, break your software into modules, and use DDDL only where it is needed:
+Secondly, break your software into modules, and use `DDDL` only where it is needed:

 1. Need authentication?
 Use Auth0, Cognito, Ory
 1. Need content management for a system / application?
 Uncover some (Headless) CMS.